Vegin Vegan Vegun!

 1. Mix the ingredients

-Combine the ground oatmeal, remaining oatmeal, cocoa powder, banana, coconut oil, and cinnamon in a bowl.
+Combine the ground oatmeal, remaining oatmeal, cocoa powder, banana, melted coconut oil, and cinnamon in a bowl.
 Mash the banana and mix until the mixture holds together.

 Pressing the mixture into a parchment-lined tin — ensures even, no-bake vegan tart crust